amz007/sql-challenge/README.md

 The file labeled "sql-challenge_DataModeling.png" contains the Entity Relationship Diagram of the tables for the 6 CSV files provided for this challenge.

 # Data Engineering
 The file labeled "sql-challenge_DataEngineering.sql" contains the table schema.
-Once the schema was created in PgAdmin, all 6 CSV's were imported into its corresponding table with in the employeesql database.
+Once the schema was created in PostgreSQL, all 6 CSV's were imported into its corresponding table with in the employeesql database.

 # Data Analysis
 The file labeled "sql-challenge_DataAnalysis.sql" contains the data analysis portion of this challenge.
 The following questions were answered: